Bird Breeding Cage Setup

 For serious breeding programs where you track genetics, pedigrees, and mutations, individual pair cages are almost always the better choice.
 The ability to know with certainty which male and female produced each chick is foundational to maintaining accurate breeding records.
 Colony breeding is best suited for situations where genetic tracking is not a priority, such as producing pet-quality birds of a single variety.

 Hygiene is paramount in a breeding environment.
 Dirty cages harbor bacteria, fungi, and parasites that can kill embryos and chicks.
 However, excessive disturbance during breeding can also cause problems.
-Strike the right balance with these protocols.
+Strike the right balance with a structured cleaning schedule that protects both health and nesting pairs.

 Daily Tasks